Vhalur-PickEms/.github/profile/README.md

 >Choose: You are aware of the most popular agile methods and their underlying agile principles.
 Your choice of a method is motivated and based on well-defined >selection criteria and context analyses.

 When the group came together to work, we started everyday with a "stand-up".
 During this, the current scrum master would be leading this conversation.
 Together with JIRA, we assigned tasks and outed potential issues that might require assistance.
 After the stand-up we would start working on our assigned tasks.
 When online (Mondays), people would split off in their assigned discord channel to ease communication where needed, mostly split between front-end and back-end.
 If a question ever came up that required someone from a different "team", we had no issue with quickly swapping channel and helping out.
+<br><br>
+At the start of every sprint we would take some time to correctly set-up the JIRA board with upcoming stories, tasks and potential bugs.
+These would be worked out with sub-tasks, descriptions and definitons of done.
+After we had a list (backlog) filled with items we would select a few we would want to focus on during this sprint.
+Near the end of the semester we started using story points.
+These helped us gain a better persective on how much work we could achieve within these two weeks.
+<br><br>
+Every sprint would be finished with a sprint meeting with our stakeholders followed by a retrospective on the sprint.
+We used a ["custom method"](https://user-images.githubusercontent.com/124791770/238608067-51b6dd0e-0ed2-4983-bb5e-78583e631427.png) to hold our retrospectives.
+While this might not make a lot of sense to outsiders, it worked suprsingly well for us.
+<br><br>

 #### 4. CI/CD (IP)
 >Clarification: